GOODBYE TO THE PEOPLE I USED TO BE: For Processing Endings. April 26, 2026 *online*

 “a powerful collective experience in self-inquiry”

-“it was everything i didn't know I needed. letting go of perfection, leaning into play, perceiving myself differently, with compassion.”
+“It was everything i didn't know I needed. letting go of perfection, leaning into play, perceiving myself differently, with compassion.”

 “I envisioned a beautiful, free, wild me during the workshop.”